Jump to

 Adderall is the drug of choice for treating attention deficit hyperactivity disorder (ADHD).
 It might also be used to treat narcolepsy or promote weight loss in some rare cases.
 Due to its reputation for improving focus, it’s also illicitly used by students or adults who want some help focusing on a task.

-Key Takeaways: How Fast Does Adderall Tolerance Build?
+Key Takeaways: How Fast Does Adderall Tolerance Build Up?

 • Avoid Adderall tolerance by taking short breaks.